-- Small Enterprise for Women (SE4W) Window: This component targets formally registered small enterprises (SE) with an annual turnover of between US\$ 10,000 and US\$ 500,000 and at least 1 year in operation.
-The SE are eligible to apply for funding, with a grant-to-own contribution matching ratio of 1:0.25, and the funding range will be from US\$15,000-US\$50,000. - Micro Enterprises for Women (ME4W) Window This component targets micro enterprises which may be formally registered (but likely not), with an annual turnover of less than US\$ 10,000 (US\$ 9,999 and below), and at least 6 months in business operations.
+- Small Businesses Window (SBW): This component targets formally registered small enterprises (SE) with an annual turnover of at least US\$ 10,000 and be in operation for at least 1 year.
+The SE are eligible to apply for funding, with a grant-to-own contribution matching ratio of 1:0.25, and the funding range will be from KSh1,500,000 KSh 6,000,000 (US\$15,000-US\$50,000). - Micro Enterprises Window (MEW): This component targets micro enterprises which may be formally registered (but likely not), with an annual turnover of less than US\$ 10,000 (US\$ 9,999 and below), and at least 6 months in business operations.
 This component includes a 6-month business incubation facility where the micro-enterprises will be supported to refine their business model, systems and processes to be eligible to compete for funding.
-The grant ticket sizes range from micro-enterprises will be below US\$15,000 and there is no grant matching fund required.
+The grant ticket sizes range from micro-enterprises will be below KSh 1,500,00 (US\$15,000) and there is no grant matching fund required.

-Timelines
+Timelines ট